 In this book the authors attempt to provide an account of how trade unionism has evolved in ten west European countries, the main recent challenges that unions have faced, and their responses.
-Pietro Manzella writes that the book makes a fundamental contribution to the debate about the future role and functions of unions as the authors provide key insights in their attempt to identify how unions can learn to attract new members and enhance their strategic capacities.
+This work will certainly make a fundamental contribution to the debate about the future role and functions of unions as the authors provide key insights in their attempt to identify how unions can learn to attract new members and enhance their strategic capacities, writes Pietro Manzella.

 Trade Unions in Western Europe: Hard Times, Hard Choices.
 Rebecca Gumbrell-McCormick and Richard Hyman.
 Oxford University Press.
 October 2013.

 Are unions still relevant actors in the twenty-first century?
 Can they still give ‘voice’ to employees?
 If so, to what extent can they do this?
-What is the trade union response to globalisation?
+What is the trade union response to globalization?

 Pietro Manzella is Postdoctoral Research Fellow at the Marco Biagi Department of Economics, University of Modena and Reggio Emilia, Italy, and Senior Research Fellow at the Association for International and Comparative Studies in the field of Labour Law and Industrial Relations (ADAPT).
-He has an interest in linguistic and translation issues, with special reference to comparative labour law and industrial relations.
+He has in interest in linguistic and translation issues, with special reference to comparative labour law and industrial relations.
 He is English language editor of the ADAPT LABOUR STUDIES BOOK-SERIES, the Italian Labour Law Journal Diritto delle Relazioni Industriali, and the E-Journal of International and Comparative Labour Studies.
-For more information visit www.adapt.it
+For more information visit www.adapt.it Read reviews by Pietro.